Getting Started

 Email bounces can be categorized into two main types:

-• Hard Bounces: These occur when emails are permanently undeliverable to the recipient’s address.
+• Hard bounces: These occur when emails are permanently undeliverable to the recipient’s address.
 Common reasons include invalid email addresses or non-existent domains.

-• Soft Bounces: These are temporary failures in email delivery.
+• Soft bounces: These are temporary failures in email delivery.
 Reasons for soft bounces include a full mailbox or temporary server issues.
 The email address here is valid and can continue receiving emails if the factors causing them are resolved.
 These include a full mailbox, network issues, or if the email contains large attachments.
 In this case, Amazon SES attempts to redeliver the email for a certain period.
 At the end of that period, if Amazon SES still can’t deliver the email, it stops trying.

 Depending on the cause emails bounced back can be categorized into three different types: